speedtortoise347/GEOG-510/README.md

 # GEOG-510
-A repo for GEOG-510 public lectures by Dr. Qiusheng Wu
+A repo for GEOG-510 (Geographic Software Design) public lectures by Dr. Qiusheng Wu